hassan-pmp/pmp/til.md

   - Internal Rate of Return (IRR)
   - Payback Period (PBP)
   - Benefit-Cost Ratio (BCR)
 - Gantt of Gantts: Shows both the past and future.
 Use a Gantt of Gantts to monitor the past and plan for the future.
+- Deterministic Agile (DA) Approach